-

 over

-andeven though i don’t know
+andeven though i don’t know you, yet, i think this

 gestures across the two of us